 This is a 4 UOC, level 4 course.
-It is important to note that in the WAM (Weighted Average Mark) calculation for awarding Honours degree, the weighting applied makes it equivalent to 8.7 UOC, level 4.
 The expected workload is 10 hours per week throughout the 10-week term.

 Relationship to Other Courses

 This is a fourth-year core course for students following a BE (Electrical) or (Telecommunications) program in the EE&T School and other combined degree programs.
 This course constitutes the third part of the three-part Project work (parts A, B and C).
 It follows Project B, which involves completion of preliminary works (familiarisation with tools or equipment required for the project), refined solution, formulation of detailed research plan, and producing initial results of the detailed design and developmental work.
 In this course, the student will continue with the detailed design and developmental work and demonstrate the complete design or process or the result of investigated hypothesis.